Flat from anti-de Sitter: Acknowledgements

 \section{Acknowledgements}

 The present investigation started in 2020 with discussions involving L. Ciambelli, C.~Marteau, A. Petkou, R. Ruzziconi, K. Siampos and later A. Fiorucci.
 We would like to thank these colleagues as well as B.~Oblak and A. Seraj.
 We also thank each other's institutions for hospitality and financial support for the numerous collaboration visits.
 The work of A. Campoleoni, A. Delfante and S. Pekar was partially supported by the Fonds de la Recherche Scientifique -- FNRS under grants F.4503.20, T.0022.19, FC.41161 and FC.36447.
+Starting October 1st the work of S. Pekar is funded by the \emph{Fonds Friedmann }run by the \emph{Fondation de l'\'Ecole polytechnique}.
 The work of D. Rivera-Betancour was funded by Becas Chile (ANID) Scholarship No.~72200301.
 The work of M. Vilatte was supported by the Hellenic Foundation for Research and Innovation (H.F.R.I.) under the \textsl{First Call for H.F.R.I.
 Research Projects to support Faculty members and Researchers and the procurement of high-cost research equipment grant} (MIS 1524, Project Number: 96048).
 The graduate students D. Rivera-Betancour and M.~Vilatte thank the programme \emph{Erasmus+} of the Institut Polytechnique de Paris as well as the Kapodistrian University of Athens, the Aristotle University of Thessaloniki and the University of Mons for hosting them with these fellowships.